lnksz/rivus_db/docs/introduction.rst

 It combines relational and document based structures very conveniently with each other.
 Moreover, the powerful features it is distributed it is highly extensible.
 Such an extension is the popular PostGIS_ extension, which enables geographical calculations, topological alteration and more, with high performance.

-If it comes to code maturity and maintenance, :abbr:`PSQL (PostgreSQL)` has been around for a while, and is not going anywhere soon[#]_.
+If it comes to code maturity and maintenance, :abbr:`PSQL (PostgreSQL)` has been around for a while, and is not going anywhere soon [#f1]_.
 It is flexible, fast and has a decent documentation.

 Anyway, if you hear now for the first time about PostgreSQL, databases and such.
 Here are some links to start with.
 But you can feel free use Google or look around in the local library for some offline knowledge.
 But I emphasise that you should not get scared from these links, they are here for the ones thirsty for deeper understanding, if you want to integrate ``rivus_db`` into rivus_, you can also get along with some clicks and commands and get your system up and running.